snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 working on midterm2 documentation and preparing for the Presentation

 Trying to fix the conversion issue while fetching the data through stored procedure

+updating few columns to increase the length of the datatype